 - The Egyptian alphabet contained more than 700 hieroglyphs.

 - The monolithic Sphinx, a lion with the head of a man, guards the pyramid complex at Giza.

-- The ancient Egyptians invented many things that we still use, such as paper, pens, locks and keys, and toothpaste.
+- The ancient Egyptians invented many things we still use, such as paper, pens, locks and keys, and toothpaste.

 The pyramids of Giza represent one of the most outstanding architectural achievements of the ancient world.
 Every year, Egyptologists discover new details and secrets of these engineering marvels.
 The pyramid complex at Giza has attracted visitors worldwide, and children who study ancient Egypt’s mysteries cannot help but associate the pyramids with the great pharaohs.